gergelyk/prog-lang-usability/src/async.md

 {{#include async_rs/src/main.rs}}
 ```

-In context of concurrency in Rust it is hard not to mention [tokio](https://tokio.rs/).
+In context of asynchronicity in Rust it is hard not to mention [tokio](https://tokio.rs/).
 This crate provides hybrid solution utilizing threads for executing asynchronous functions.
 Simple example can be found [here](./tokio.md).

 ### Crystal